-The Internet is a communications medium and is freely available to any person wishing to send e-mail or publish a web site.
-In common with other media such as magazines, books and video, some material available on the Internet is unsuitable for students.
-Students in school are unlikely to see inappropriate content in books due to selection by publisher and teacher and the school will take every practical measure to ensure that students do not encounter upsetting, offensive or otherwise inappropriate material on the Internet.
+The internet is a communications medium and is freely available to any person wishing to send e-mail or publish a web site.
+In common with other media such as magazines, books and video, some material available on the internet is unsuitable for students.
+Students in school are unlikely to see inappropriate content in books due to selection by publisher and teacher and the school will take every practical measure to ensure that students do not encounter upsetting, offensive or otherwise inappropriate material on the internet.
 The following key measures have been adopted to help ensure that our students are not exposed to unsuitable material:

-our Internet access is purchased from Virgin and monitored by Sophos to prevent access to material inappropriate for students;
+our internet access is purchased from Exponential-E and is filtered and monitored by our firewalls to prevent access to material inappropriate for students;

-- students using the Internet will normally be working in the classroom, during lesson time and during private study where they will be supervised by an adult (usually the class teacher) (all internet usage is monitored and restricted); - staff will check that the sites pre-selected for student use are appropriate to the age and maturity of students; - staff will be particularly vigilant when students are undertaking their own search and will check that the students are following the agreed search plan; - a report is generated daily to identify searches of concern by students, which is emailed to and reviewed by the Deputy Head (DSL). - students will be taught to use e-mail and the Internet responsibly in order to reduce the risk to themselves and others; - our 'Rules for Responsible Internet Use' (Shown at Appendix 1) will be posted near computer systems. - the Network Manager will monitor the effectiveness of Internet access strategies; - the Network Manager will ensure that occasional checks are made on files to monitor compliance with the school's IT Acceptable Use & E-safety Policy; - the Headteacher will ensure that the policy is implemented effectively; - methods to quantify and minimise the risk of students being exposed to inappropriate material will be reviewed in consultation with colleagues from other schools and advice from our Internet Service Provider, our IT network service company and the DfE. - Students will be trained in the safe use of the internet in their PSHEE lessons, form time, IT lessons and the sixth form Horizons programme
+- Day students using the internet will normally be working in the classroom, during lesson time and during private study where they will be supervised by an adult (usually the class teacher) (all internet usage is monitored and restricted); - staff will check that the sites pre-selected for student use are appropriate to the age and maturity of students; - staff will be particularly vigilant when students are undertaking their own search and will check that the students are following the agreed search plan; - a report is generated daily to identify searches of concern by students, which is emailed to and reviewed by the Deputy Head (DSL), the IT Manager and the House Mistresses.
+This includes multi-lingual checks. - students will be taught to use e-mail and the internet responsibly in order to reduce the risk to themselves and others; - our 'Rules for Responsible internet Use' (Shown at Appendix 1) will be posted near computer systems. - the IT Manager will monitor the effectiveness of internet access strategies; - the IT Manager will ensure that occasional checks are made on files to monitor compliance with the school's IT Acceptable Use & E-safety Policy; - the Headteacher will ensure that the policy is implemented effectively; - methods to quantify and minimise the risk of students being exposed to inappropriate material will be reviewed in consultation with colleagues from other schools and advice from our Internet Service Provider, our IT network service company and the DfE. - Students will be trained in the safe use of the internet in their PSHEE lessons, form time, IT lessons and the Sixth Form Horizons programme.

 It is the experience of other schools that the above measures have been highly effective.
-However, due to the international scale and linked nature of information available via the Internet, it is not possible to guarantee that particular types of material will never appear on a computer screen.
+However, due to the international scale and linked nature of information available via the internet, it is not possible to guarantee that particular types of material will never appear on a computer screen.
 The school cannot accept liability for the material accessed, or any consequences thereof.

-An important element of our 'Rules of Responsible Internet Use' is that students will be taught to tell a teacher immediately if they encounter any material that makes them feel uncomfortable.
+An important element of our 'Rules of Responsible internet Use' is that students will be taught to tell a teacher immediately if they encounter any material that makes them feel uncomfortable.

-If there is an incident in which a student is exposed to offensive or upsetting material the school will wish to respond to the situation quickly and on a number of levels.
-Responsibility for handling incidents involving students will be taken by the Head of IT and Network Manager, in consultation with the Headteacher.
+If there is an incident in which a student is exposed to offensive or upsetting material the school will wish to respond to the situation quickly and on several levels.
+Responsibility for handling incidents involving students will be taken by the Head of IT and IT Manager, in consultation with the Deputy Headteacher.

 If one or more students discover (view) inappropriate material our first priority will be to give them appropriate support.
-The student's parents/guardians will be informed and given an explanation of the course of action the school has taken.
+The student's parents/guardians will be informed and will be given an explanation of the course of action the school has taken.
 The school aims to work with parents/guardians and students to resolve any issue.